daabir/react-node-jwt-login/README.md

 **I have created this repo to help you understand how an efficient and simple token-based-login-system should work**

-If you go through the code you will understand how to setup:
+If you go through the code, you will understand how to set up:

-    reactjs,
+- ReactJS
-    redux and react-redux(for state management),
+- Redux and React-Redux (for state management)
-    jwt,
+- JWT
-    axios,
+- Axios
-    axios interceptors,
+- Axios interceptors
-    error handling
+- Error handling

-and on the backend or server-side, you will know how to setup:
+And on the backend or server-side, you will know how to set up:

-    nodejs,
+- Node.js
-    expressjs,
+- Express.js
-    cors,
+- CORS
-    database queries and schemas(in this case mongo),
+- Database queries and schemas (in this case, MongoDB)
-    endpoints,
+- Endpoints
-    jwt,
+- JWT
-    error handling,
+- Error handling
-    and maybe more.
+- And maybe more.

-If possible I might add some more things in the future.
+If possible, I might add some more things in the future.

 **Please note that the CSS code is not going to be my focus in this repo.(You can contribute to css if you want)**
 **If you come across an issue and know the fix, please contribute to the repo.**